 Week 8 (Sunday Nov.29 to Saturday Dec.5), last week of normal classes:

 Fri.
-Dec.4 - no General Dancing because the grad.pad has an event, we only have Parkside hall 8pm-9pm
+Dec.4 = no General Dancing because the grad.pad has an event, we only have Parkside hall 8pm-9pm

 Sat.
-Dec.5 - free RnR social (like General Dancing but with more RnR!)
+Dec.5 = free RnR xmas social (like General Dancing but with more RnR!)

 Week 9 (Sunday Dec.6 to Saturday Dec.12), no normal classes: